ncsa/MayomicsVC/README.md

 # Tools to run the workflow

-# How to run the workflow
+# Detailed steps to run the workflow
 Below given are the steps to run the workflow:
 <details>
   <summary>